Growth is an exciting time for every company. As a founder or CEO, you’ve finally turned a corner,...

-- I thought it was a done deal but I can’t reach her.
+- I thought it was a done deal but I couldn't reach her.

 - They’ve told me they went with someone else.

-Reality Check: If deals aren’t moving and people aren’t responsive, sales have likely not done a great job of connecting the value your solution offers to a business pain that they currently have.
+Reality Check: If deals aren’t moving and people aren’t responsive, sales has likely not done a great job of connecting the value of your solution to a business pain that they currently have.
 Everyone loves to see the next cool thing, but companies buy products that solve burning problems.

 So are your reps selling value?
 Do they know how?
 Is this a part of your sales culture?

-So why are your Salespeople not better at value-based selling?
-Chances are you fall into one or more of these 3 categories:
+So why are your salespeople not better at value-based selling?
+Chances are you fall into one or more of these three categories:

-2. Your Salespeople don’t know how to uncover business pain?
+- Your salespeople don’t know how to uncover business pain?

-3. Do they understand that “NO” is OK.
+- Do they understand that “NO” is okay?